zjunlp/LLMAgentPapers/README.md

 - **[Lagent](https://github.com/InternLM/lagent).** A lightweight framework for building LLM-based agents.

 - **[ToolEmu](https://github.com/ryoungj/ToolEmu)** An LLM-based emulation framework for testing and identifying the risks of LLM-based agents

+- **[storm](https://github.com/stanford-oval/storm)** A knowledge agent that researches a topic and generates a full-length report with citations.

 ---